strands-project/planning_tutorial/doc/tutorial_prep.md

 # Support

-If you have difficulty following the steps in this document, please either contact Bruno Lacerda (b.lacerda@cs.bham.ac.uk) or Nick Hawes (n.a.hawes@cs.bham.ac.uk) or use the gitter chat at https://gitter.im/strands-project/planning_tutorial
+If you have difficulty following the steps in this document, please either contact Bruno (bruno@robots.ax.ac.uk) or Nick (nickh@robots.ox.ac.uk) or use the rocket chat channel at https://mrgrocket.oxfordrobots.com/channel/planning_tutorial

 # Computer Setup

 To take part in the practical session of the tutorial, you will need to have your own laptop configured with the following software.

 1. Install Ubuntu Linux 16.04LTS 64bit on your computer.
 Please make sure that you have exactly this version installed: 16.04 for 64bit.
-Download the image from here: http://releases.ubuntu.com/16.04/ (the image download is ubuntu-16.04.3-desktop-amd64.iso).
+Download the image from here: http://releases.ubuntu.com/16.04/ (the image download is ubuntu-16.04.4-desktop-amd64.iso).
 Note, that you can perfectly install Ubuntu 16.04 alongside an existing operating system (even on a MacBook), or you could run this in a virtual machine.

 2. Within Ubuntu, follow the instructions at https://github.com/LCAS/rosdistro/wiki to install both ROS Kinetic and the STRANDS software packages.
 We assume a basic understanding of Unix-like operating systems and shell usage here.
 If you need help using the command line, this might be a good start: https://help.ubuntu.com/community/UsingTheTerminal.
 The relevant installation steps are copied below for your convenience: